Customizing the SDK

 Note: Flutter currently only supports using the default storage.

 The SDK includes a PostgreSQL backend as an alternative to file-based storage.
-Construct a connection pool once with create_postgres_connection_poolcreate_postgres_connection_poolcreatePostgresConnectionPoolcreatePostgresConnectionPoolcreatePostgresConnectionPoolcreatePostgresConnectionPoolcreatePostgresConnectionPoolCreatePostgresConnectionPoolCreatePostgresConnectionPool and pass it to the builder via with_postgres_connection_poolwith_postgres_connection_poolwithPostgresConnectionPoolwithPostgresConnectionPoolwithPostgresConnectionPoolwithPostgresConnectionPoolwithPostgresConnectionPoolWithPostgresConnectionPoolWithPostgresConnectionPool — this configures PostgreSQL for all stores (storage, tree store, and token store), which is suitable for server-side deployments with horizontal scaling.
-The same pool can be shared across multiple SdkBuilder instances; per-tenant scoping (rows isolated by seed identity) is preserved.
+Build a storage config with postgres_storagepostgres_storagepostgresStoragepostgresStoragepostgresStoragepostgresStoragepostgresStoragePostgresStoragePostgresStorage and pass it to the builder via with_storage_backendwith_storage_backendwithStorageBackendwithStorageBackendwithStorageBackendwithStorageBackendwithStorageBackendWithStorageBackendWithStorageBackend — this configures PostgreSQL for all stores (storage, tree store, and token store), which is suitable for server-side deployments with horizontal scaling.
+To share a single connection pool across multiple SDK instances, supply the same config through a Shared SDK Context; per-tenant scoping (rows isolated by seed identity) is preserved either way.

-If your service owns the database schema and applies SDK-compatible migrations externally, set run_migrationrun_migrationrunMigrationrunMigrationrunMigrationrunMigrationrunMigrationRunMigrationRunMigration to false on the storage config before creating the pool.
+If your service owns the database schema and applies SDK-compatible migrations externally, set run_migrationrun_migrationrunMigrationrunMigrationrunMigrationrunMigrationrunMigrationRunMigrationRunMigration to false on the storage config.
 The SDK will trust the existing schema and skip all migration runs, including writes to schema migration tables.

 Note: Not available for React Native or Flutter.
 For JavaScript/TypeScript, only supported in Node.js (not in the browser).